TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-23-oidc-login-to-kubernetes-and-kubectl-with-keycloak.md

 permalink: '/setting-up-oidc-login-kubernetes-kubectl-with-keycloak'
 ---

 A commonly cited pain point for teams working with Kubernetes clusters is managing the configuration to connect to the cluster.
-All to often this ends up being either distributing Kubeconfig files with hardcoded credentials (insecure) or custom shell scripts over the AWS or GCP cli's.
+All to often this ends up being either sending KUBECONFIG files with hardcoded credentials back and forth or fragile custom shell scripts wrapping the AWS or GCP cli's.

 In this post we'll integrate Kubernetes with Keycloak so that when we execute a `kubectl` or `helm` command, if the user is not already authenticated, they'll be presented with a keycloak browser login where they can enter their credentials.
-No more sharing KUBECONFIG files and forgetting to export different KUBECONFIG paths.
+No more sharing KUBECONFIG files and forgetting to export different KUBECONFIG paths!

-We'll also configure group based access control, so we can, for example create a "KubernetesAdminstrators" group, and have all users in that group given `cluster-admin` access.
+We'll also configure group based access control, so we can, for example create a `KubernetesAdminstrators` group, and have all users in that group given `cluster-admin` access automatically.

 When we remove a user from Keycloak (or remove them from the relevant groups within Keycloak) they will then lose access to the cluster (subject to token expiry).

 For this we'll be using OpenID Connect, more [here](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens) on how this works.

-By default, configuring Kubernetes to support OIDC auth requires passing flags to the kubernetes API server.
+By default, configuring Kubernetes to support OIDC auth requires passing flags to the kubelet API server.
 The challenge with this approach is that only one such provider can be configured and managed Kubernetes offerings - e.g. GCP or AWS - use this for their proprietary IAM systems.

 To address this we will use [kube-oidc-proxy](https://github.com/jetstack/kube-oidc-proxy), a tool from Jetstack which allows us to connect to a proxy server which will manage OIDC authentication and use impersonation to give the authenticating user the required permissions.
 This approach has the benefit of being universal across clusters, so we don't have to follow different approaches for our managed vs unmanaged clusters.